The Pillage of Rome (The Play)

 HONORIUS.

-The night is still young, for the great entertainment to be finished so promptly.
+The night is still young—far too young for the revels to end so promptly.

 JOVIUS.